[The 'Global Union' & Digital Sanctuaries]

 1. Conceptual Origin: The "Digital Sanctuary" (2020–2021)

-• The Problem: Documenting the collapse of traditional "Physical Spaces" during the global pandemic and the resulting "emotional starvation" within professional and academic networks.
+- The Problem: Documenting the collapse of traditional physical workshop and collaboration spaces during global shifts to remote working, and the resulting challenges in maintaining meaningful professional cohesion and creative well-being.

 2. Scaling to the "Global Union" (2022–2024)

-• Strategic Outcome: The development of a "Consortium Grant" model where digital tools facilitate the "Story of Things" across international borders, hitting UNSDG Goal 17 (Partnerships).
+- Strategic Outcome: The development of a reciprocal "Consortium" model where shared digital tools facilitate co-design across borders, directly contributing to UNSDG Goal 17 (Partnerships for the Goals).

 3. Current Implementation: The International Consortium (2025–2026)

-• Operational Excellence: Recent posts serve as a "Proof of Concept" for the consortium, showing how the Erasmus+ KA1 & KA2 project outputs are hosted within this digital framework.
+- Operational Excellence: Recent portfolio entries serve as a robust "Proof of Concept" for the consortium, demonstrating how Erasmus+ KA1 & KA2 project outputs are hosted, delivered, and disseminated.

 Comments